Frequently Asked Questions

-A lot of students have their sights set on attending the College of Arts and Science just long enough to satisfy the prerequisite requirements for application to a “non-direct entry” College such as Medicine, Dentistry, Nursing, Pharmacy, Nutrition or Education.
+A lot of students begin their studies in the College of Arts and Science in order to complete application requirements for “non-direct entry” colleges like Dentistry, Law, Medicine, Nursing, Pharmacy, Nutrition, or Veterinary Medicine.

-Students may also have their sights on application to a “direct entry” College such as the Edward School of Business or Kinesiology.
-In this case, since there are no set prerequisites, students choose Arts and Science courses that will transfer comfortably into these programs.
+Students may also choose to apply to a “direct entry” college like Agriculture and Bioresources, Education, Edwards School of Business, Engineering, or Kinesiology.
+In this case, students choose Arts and Science courses that will transfer comfortably into these programs.

-Academic advisors in the College of Arts and Science can help familiarize students with the prerequisite requirements or transferability of Arts and Science courses for these Colleges.
-HOWEVER, it is essential that students meet with an academic advisor from the College they wish to apply to in order to get full program information.
-Each College has its own policies on retakes, transfer credits and course substitutions.
+Academic advisors in the College of Arts and Science can help familiarize students with the prerequisite requirements or transferability of Arts and Science courses for these Colleges, however, each College has its own degree requirements and academic policies.

-Full information on admission, prerequisite requirements and application deadlines for direct and non-direct entry Colleges can be found at Explore Colleges and Schools.
+Full information on admission, prerequisite requirements and application deadlines for direct and non-direct entry colleges can be found at Colleges and Schools.

-Students must monitor course withdrawal deadlines so they can avoid inadvertently failing a course.
-If a student drops a course before the last day to drop without academic penalty, they will receive a W on their transcript rather than a fail grade.
+When a student drops a course before the last deadline to withdraw without academic penalty, they will receive a W on their transcript rather than a fail grade.

 Failing a class / Retake Policy

 Within the College of Arts and Science, a failed class is one in which the student receives a grade of 49% or less.
 A failed class can be retaken as many times as is required to pass the course.

 A course with a grade of 50% - 59% can be retaken once, provided that it has not been used to satisfy a prerequisite requirement for an upper level course.
 In order to retake a course within this grade range, students must request permission to register by contacting the Undergraduate Student Office, ARTS 265.